Spiral Journey International Facilitator Development Program

 • Deep time

-• The spiral of the WTR
+• The Decolonized Expanded Spiral of the WTR (as developed by Mutima Imani)

 • Deep ecology